jhnbsh/webpage-dynamic_mon/README.md

-# webpage-static_mon v1.0 Help File
+# webpage-dynamic_mon v1.0 Help File

 # Description:
-This python program is designed to be used as a cron job that monitors a webpage and alerts the user when that page has been updated.
-The input is a URL the user defines in the program and the output is a printed message if the webpage has changed.
-Note: This program can monitor any webpage, even though that query or rendor content from a database.
+This javascipt program is designed to be used as a cron job that monitors a webpage and alerts the user when that page has been updated.
+The input is a URL the user defines in the program, and the output is a printed message if the webpage has changed.
+This program uses the puppeteer module to fully render a webpage using a headless Chrome instance, so that webpages that load content dynamically (on visit) can be monitored.

 # Why is this program needed?:
 There are a number of instances for when a user may want to know when a webpage has been updated.
 The user is waiting for an announcement, a price change, or to monitor their own website for unauthorized changes.
 Rather than manually check the website this program can be used to automate the process.
 This program was specifially designed to be used a cron job on an existing webserver using minimal python libraries.